intel-iot-devkit/restricted-zone-notifier-cpp/README.md

 ## How it works

 The application uses a video source, such as a camera, to grab frames, and then uses a Deep Neural Network (DNNs) to process the data.
-The network detects persons in the frame, and then if successful it checks if the detected persons are in a selected assembly line region.
+The network detects persons in the frame, and then if successful it checks if the detected persons are in the indicated off-limits assembly line region.

 The data can then optionally be sent to a MQTT machine to machine messaging server, as part of a industrial data analytics system.